-The IMO's Maritime Environment Protection Committee, or MEPC, adopted amendments to Annex VI on October 10, 2008, which entered into force on July 1, 2010.
+The IMO's Marine Environment Protection Committee, or MEPC, adopted amendments to Annex VI on October 10, 2008, which entered into force on July 1, 2010.
 The amended Annex VI seeks to further reduce air pollution by, among other things, implementing a progressive reduction of the amount of sulphur contained in any fuel oil used on board ships.
 As of January 1, 2012, the amended Annex VI requires that fuel oil contain no more than 3.50% sulfur (from the previous cap of 4.50%).
-By January 1, 2020, sulfur content must not exceed 0.50%, subject to a feasibility review to be completed no later than 2018.
+On October 27, 2016 at its 70th session MEPC announced its decision concerning the implementation of regulations mandating a reduction in sulfur emissions from 3.5% currently to 0.5% as of the beginning of 2020 rather than pushing the deadline back to 2025.
+By 2020 ships will now have to either remove sulfur from emissions through the use of emission scrubbers or buy fuel with low sulfur content.

-Sulfur content standards are even stricter within certain "Emission Control Areas" ("ECAs").
+Sulfur content standards are even stricter within certain Emission Control Areas, ECAs.
 As of January 1, 2015, ships operating within an ECA are not permitted to use fuel with sulfur content in excess of 0.1%.
 Amended Annex VI establishes procedures for designating new ECAs.
 Currently, the Baltic Sea and the North Sea have been so designated.
-Effective August 1, 2012, the area extending 200 nautical miles from the Atlantic/Gulf and Pacific coasts of the United States, Canada and the Hawaiian Islands were also designated as an ECA.
+Effective August 1, 2012, the area extending 200 nautical miles from the Atlantic/Gulf and Pacific coasts of the U.S., Canada and the Hawaiian Islands were also designated as an ECA.
 Applicable areas of the U.S. Caribbean Sea were designated as an ECA effective January 1, 2014.
 This subjects ocean-going vessels in these areas to stringent emissions controls, and may cause us to incur additional costs.

-As of January 1, 2013, MARPOL made mandatory certain measures relating to energy efficiency for ships.
-This included the requirements that all new ships utilize the Energy Efficiency Design Index (EEDI) and all ships use the Ship Energy Efficiency Management Plan (SEEMP).
+Mandatory energy efficiency standards for new ships, and mandatory operational measures to reduce emission from existing ships, entered into force in 2013, as amendments to MARPOL Annex VI.
+Under those measures, by 2025, all new ships built will be 30% more energy efficient than those built in 2014.
+This included the requirements that all new ships utilize the Energy Efficiency Design Index, EEDI, and all ships use the Ship Energy Efficiency Management Plan, SEEMP.
 We believe that all our vessels are currently compliant in all material respects with these regulations.
+These requirements could cause us to incur additional compliance costs.

-If further ECAs are approved by the IMO or other new or more stringent requirements relating to emissions from marine diesel engines or port operations by vessels are adopted by the EPA or the states where we operate, compliance with these regulations could entail significant capital expenditures or otherwise increase the costs of our operations.
+If further ECAs are approved by the IMO or other new or more stringent requirements relating to emissions from marine diesel engines or port operations by vessels are adopted by the U.S. Environmental Protection Agency, EPA, or the states where we operate, compliance with these regulations could entail significant capital expenditures or otherwise increase the costs of our operations.